jordanlab/stringMLST/README.md

 ```

-Individual databases from pubMLST can also be downloaded as needed, using the scheme indentifiers
+Individual databases from pubMLST can also be downloaded as needed, using the scheme identifiers

 *Downloading a scheme*
 ```